When To Transition To Toddler Bed: 7 Signs Your Child Is Ready

 Image: Shutterstock

 It is generally advised that your child should be over two years in order to transition to a toddler bed.
-So, if your toddler is not of age yet, consider letting them sleep in their crib a little longer and buying a bassinet or a co-sleeper for your newborn.
+So, if your baby is not of age yet, let them sleep in their crib a little longer.
+You may consider buying a bassinet for co-sleeping with your baby.

 If they are not yet willing to make the transition, let them continue sleeping in the crib.